syednoman84/enquiries-restful/README.md

 ### Add User Page

-The system does not allow users register themselves, this is a job for system's administrators
+The system does not allow users register themselves, this is a job for a system's administrators

 # Status